-Roundworms are most common in parrots, especially the sub-genus Ascaridia platyceri, which is exclusive to psittacines.
+Roundworms are most common in parrots, especially the sub-genus Ascaridia platyceri (exclusive to psittacine birds).
 Roundworms are usually spread through fecal matter that hosts eggs.

-Roundworms can attach themselves to many parts of a parrot’s anatomy, so they must be treated before the parasites multiply.
-As roundworms grow in number, the risks magnify.
+Roundworms can attach themselves to parts of the parrots’ anatomy, so they must be treated before their numbers increase.
+As roundworms increase in number, the risks magnify.

 The digestive tract is the most common location for roundworms.
-Once they enter a parrot’s body, they form a thick, capsule-like shell, making worms increasingly difficult to shed.
+Once they enter the parrot’s body, they form a thick, capsule-like shell, making worms hard to shed.

-Preventative worming is the best way to minimize the risk.
-Roundworms can be stubborn and don’t always cause symptoms initially.
-However, they can be killed with deworming medication.
+Preventative worming is the best way to minimize risk.
+Roundworms can be stubborn and don’t always cause symptoms initially, but they can be killed with deworming medication.

-Due to their shape, tapeworms (also called flatworms) reach up to 60 mm long.
+Due to their shape, tapeworms (flatworms) reach up to 60 mm long.
 Tapeworms sustain themselves on food the parrot consumes.
 The more a bird eats, the bigger the worms grow.

-Larger tapeworms steal more nutrients from a parrot’s food, potentially leading to malnutrition or starvation.
+Large tapeworms take more nutrients, potentially leading to malnutrition or starvation.
 Tapeworms are shed in the feces in segments, making them difficult to identify.

-Worms are easily passed between birds, but tapeworms are likelier to arise through water supplies infested with eggs when a parrot lives alone.
+Worms can be passed between birds, but tapeworms are likelier to arise through water supplies infested with eggs when a parrot lives alone.

 Hair worms (Capillaria)

 Hair worms take their name from their size and shape.
-These parasites are up to 2cm long and very thin, similar to human hair.
-Hair worms burrow into the small intestine and esophagus, creating ulcers.
+They are up to 2cm long and thin, similar to human hair.
+Hair worms burrow into the small intestine and esophagus, causing ulcers.

-Hair worms are more common in poultry than companion birds.
-Sometimes asymptomatic, hair worms will steadily reduce avian immunity to other infections, which can lead to severe illness or death.
+Hair worms are more common in poultry than in pet birds.
+Sometimes asymptomatic, hair worms steadily reduce avian immunity to infection and disease, leading to severe illness or death.

 Blood in the feces is most likely to manifest when a parrot is infested with hair worms.